Welcome to Year 2

 This term we look at games in PE, we are working on our fundamental movement skills which include learning how to kick, roll a ball, throw a ball and jump correctly.

 We will take a visit to our own church this term to explore the different features of it.
-Reverend Claire will answer some questions the children have for her which will give us a lovely insight into the world behind the services we all know so well.
+The children will have the opportunity to ask lots of questions which will give us a lovely insight into the world behind the services we all know so well.